craftingcity/RollHighOrDie/Character Rules/Skills.md

 #### Rifle
 > Harnessing the mystic or the scientific, Rifles are the more militaristic older sibling of the humble Pistol, and typically shoot larger caliber ammunition.

+## Spellcasting
+You cannot gain a Degree of Proficiency in any Spellcasting Skill if you cannot cast Spells.

 ### Arcane Casting
 #### Static Casting
 #### Fluid Casting